gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 Apache's mod_jk as the interface between Apache and the Stroom tomcat applications.
 The instructions to configure this can be found [here]({{< relref "InstallHttpdHowTo.md" >}}).

-Other Web service capability can be used, for example, [NGINX (external link)](https://nginx.org "NGINX Web Service Capability").
+Other Web service capability can be used, for example, {{< external-link "NGINX" "https://nginx.org" >}}.

 ## Installation Validation
 We will now check that the installation and web services integration has worked.